Danz CM: Career as Computer Magic (2010–2020)

-In 2010 at the age of 21, Johnson moved in with her mother who had relocated to Florida.
-Unsure what she wanted to do career-wise, she applied for many jobs but couldn't get one.
-In her downtime, she downloaded the DAW Ableton Live and learned on her own how to make music.
+In 2010 at the age of 21, Danz moved in with her mother who had relocated to Florida.
+Unsure what she wanted to do career-wise, she applied for many jobs at restaurants but couldn't get one despite having experience at many New York City restaurants.
+In her downtime, she downloaded the DAW Ableton Live.
+She discovered she was able to make music by ear and learned on her own how to produce music.
 One of the first songs she completed was "Running", done in a closet on a laptop with a cheap microphone.
 She reminisced about her first attempts at making music: "I remember showing my mom the music I made and she was like 'How did you do this?'
 I just thought everyone could write music.
 I didn't know anything I did was special.
 It was kind of hard for me to believe.
 It was like a lightbulb went off after that.
 I would just make one song after the next and put it up online.
 And I realized – geez, maybe this is what I was meant to do all along."

 She picked the moniker Computer Magic, a name derived from a quote by Viv Savage in This Is Spinal Tap: "quite exciting this computer magic!".
-Talking about her moniker, Johnson said: "In the beginning I didn't know what to call myself.
-I was so uncomfortable in my own skin, was so sure no one would believe it was just one person making the music (This was like ten years ago when there weren't as many bedroom pop artists), wanted to incite the idea that it was a band, so I named it Computer Magic.
-I wanted to detract the attention from myself.
-The music I thought was great, but I didn't think I was great, so I needed that separation.
-Sad really when you think about it."
+Talking about her moniker, Danz said: "In the beginning I didn't know what to call myself...
+I was so sure no one would believe it was just one person making the music, this was like ten years ago when there weren't as many bedroom pop artists, wanted to incite the idea that it was a band, so I named it Computer Magic.
+I wanted to detract the attention from myself."

-In 2010, Johnson returned to New York City and she worked retail and restaurants again, but this time making music on the side.
+In 2010, she returned to New York City and worked retail and restaurants again, but this time making music on the side.
 She started releasing her own songs as free download on her sites zDanz and TheComputerMagic and compiled those songs on various EPs: Hiding From Our Time (2010), Hiding From More of Our Time (2010), Electronic Fences (2011), Get a Job (2011), Spectronic (2011), Orion (2012, released through Kitsune), A Million Years / Another Science (2013), Extra Stuff (2014), Dreams of Better Days (2015).

-In 2011, Computer Magic contributed with a cover of the song "Take It or Leave It" by The Strokes for the Stereogum-curated cover album Stereogum Presents...
+In 2011, she contributed with a cover of the song "Take It or Leave It" by The Strokes for the Stereogum-curated cover album Stereogum Presents...
 Stroked: A Tribute to Is This It.
 In the same year she was featured on New Band of the Week on The Guardian and on the Radar Tip of the Day column on NME.